 When looking for a camera, and making your budget, you’ll want to set aside some money for the extras.
-Cameras will come with a recharger for the batteries, or will include a USB cable to connect to your computer to recharge (which we don’t recommend).
+Cameras will come with a recharger for the batteries or will include a USB cable to connect to your computer to recharge (which we don’t recommend).
 But unless bundled in a kit at the time of sale, they won’t include a camera case, memory cards, or a spare battery.
 So it’s important to keep those expenses in mind when making your budget.
 Another consideration is a flash.
-Most point and shoot camera flashes are designed to shoot a portrait of small group.
-As such, they flash will dissipate and become largely useless outside of about 10 feet.
+Most point-and-shoot camera flashes are designed to shoot a portrait of a small group.
+As such, the flash will dissipate and become largely useless outside of about 10 feet.
 So if your camera has a top flash attachment (called a “hot shoe) and you’re planning on doing some distance shooting in limited light, then an external flash is a good investment.

 9. Shop around

 When you’re ready to pull the trigger, go to pricegrabber.com.
 This is an excellent site for finding the best deal on the camera (or anything for that matter), that you’re looking to buy.
 You want to pay attention to feedback ratings.
 This is important.
 And sometimes the cheapest price may not always be the best bottom line deal (if one is charging more for shipping, for instance).
 And some online sources will also offer a dirt cheap price to get you to order and then will try and upsell you on extras.
 And when you don’t, they’ll simply cancel your order.
 So always remember the old adage – let the buyer beware.
 But if you stick to the main sources like Amazon, Best Buy, Costco (which has a nice 90-day return policy), and other mainstream dealers, you should be able to steer clear of that scam.